3 Days in Amsterdam — 2026 Itinerary (Prices, Canals & Tickets)

 Day 3 — De Pijp, NEMO, A'dam Lookout, Noord

-You’ll spend today exploring De Pijp’s Albert Cuyp Market before heading north for science, views, and waterfront dining.
-Begin at the market—open 09:00 to 17:00—with over 40 stalls offering everything imaginable.
-A fresh stroopwafel costs €2, while a traditional herring sandwich is around €4.
+You’ll spend today exploring Amsterdam’s markets, science, and northern waterfront.
+Begin at Albert Cuyp Market in De Pijp, open 09:00-17:00, with over 40 stalls offering everything imaginable.
+A fresh stroopwafel costs €2, while a traditional herring sandwich is €4.

 1. 09:30Albert Cuyp Market (De Pijp) Albert Cuypstraat